samerfarida/secure-bash-macos-ebook/ebook/about.md

 ## Dedication

-To my wife Lisa, and our children Dimitri, Lincoln, and Celine, thank you for your love, patience, and support.
+To my wife Lisa, our children Dimitri, Lincoln, and Celine, and my godson Theodor, thank you for your love, patience, and support.
 This ebook would not exist without you.

 ## How to Use This Book